Climate change adaptation: Maladaptation

 In climate change mitigation maladaptation describes an adaptation action that results in directly increasing vulnerability to climate change and/or a decreasing overall capacity to take sustainable adaptations in the future.
 The term maladaptation was first introduced by the IPCC in 2001.
 The IPCC explains maladaptation as follows: "actions that may lead to increased risk of adverse climate-related outcomes, including via increased greenhouse gas emissions, increased or shifted vulnerability to climate change, more inequitable outcomes, or diminished welfare, now or in the future.
 Most often, maladaptation is an unintended consequence."

 Much adaptation takes place in relation to short-term climate variability.
 But this may cause maladaptation to longer-term climate trends.
 The expansion of irrigation in Egypt into the Western Sinai desert after a period of higher river flows is maladaptation given the longer-term projections of drying in the region.
 Adaptations at one scale can have impacts at another by reducing the adaptive capacity of other people or organizations.
 This is often the case when broad assessments of the costs and benefits of adaptation are examined at smaller scales.
 An adaptation may benefit some people, but have a negative effect on others.
 Development interventions to increase adaptive capacity have tended not to result in increased power or agency for local people.
 Agency is a central factor in all other aspects of adaptive capacity and so planners need to pay more attention to this factor.

-In general, "community-driven bottom-up adaptation" approaches have lower risks for maladaption than top-down technical fixes if they do not follow a holistic approach.
+In general, "community-driven bottom-up adaptation" approaches have lower risks for maladaptation than top-down technical fixes if they do not follow a holistic approach.
 The installation of seawalls, for example, can create problems with waterlogged fields and loss of soil fertility.

 The growing use of fertilizers and pesticides is an example of maladaptation.
 They generate additional greenhouse gases during their production which contributes to a decrease in crop yields.
 The use of air-conditioning is another example.
 If the electricity used is based on carbon intensive energy then the extra greenhouse gases produced only add to the problem.